 The problem is that many people struggle to make payments on their loans.
 When they first take out a car title loan everything is good.
-Once they receive the loan proceeds they have a large sum of cash and they’re able to make the monthly payment on time.
+Once they receive the loan proceeds they have a large amount of cash and make the monthly payment on time.
 The problems start down the road, usually after 3-6 months of making payments.
-As a result, they end up defaulting on their online title loans.
+As a result, they end up defaulting on the title loan payments.
 This results in the question “Will I got to jail for defaulting on a title loan?”
-This article will answer this question according to the law, but before that, you have to understand more about title loan itself.
+This article will answer this question according to the law, but before that, you have to understand more about online title loans.

 A borrower usually has to pay within one month and the loans can range from a small amount to a very high value.
 If you default on the loan, your vehicle can be taken by the lender.

 How Much Does a Car Title Loan Cost?

-The default of a title loan is described by a borrower’s failure to repay the money that has been lent according to the terms agreed by both parties.
+In most cases, a default is often described by a borrower’s failure to repay the money that has been lent according to the terms agreed by both parties.
 In all cases, you need to hand over your car’s title to the lender.
-Otherwise, you may consider the rolling over perks for the loan.
+Otherwise, you may consider the “rolling over” as a perk for your title loan online.
 This takes place by paying another monthly fee, allowing you to borrow the money for another month.
 However, as the loan rolls over several times, the situation will end up with you not being able to pay.
 That’s why it’s important to compare rates and loan amounts for each online lender.

-Will You Go to Jail if You Default Your Title Loan?
+Will You Go to Jail if You Default On Your Car Title Loan?